 Then I started going to Saudi Arabia, where I brought 750 kilos of turquoise.
 But then there were problems with Iran, so I had to stop.
 But I had noticed that they had many customers from southeast Asia.
 With help from the government, I went to Indonesia.
 It took 48 hours by plane.
 Since then, I’ve been three or four times a year, almost 100 times in total.
 I take at least 50 kilos of turquoise each time.

 When I joined the Guild Union, it managed the turquoise mines for the government.
 But these were privatised in 2003 to make more jobs.
 Today, the main role of the Guild Union is to give credentials.
 We authorise stores that are registered for tax, have a clean criminal record, and of sufficient quality.
 Members must also say where their stones come from.
 There is cheap imitation turquoise from China coming into the market.
 Our workers receive around $US 400-$500 a month (around average wage), plus insurance.

 Turquoise is a wonderful stone.
 When I look at turquoise, I don’t feel tired any more.
-I went to Tokyo 26 years ago they bought all my stone after they found it to be a cure for cancer.
+I went to Tokyo 26 years ago they bought all my stones after they found it to be a cure for cancer.
 They put it in a bag and wear it around their neck.
 Turquoise is god’s gift.
-At the famour Albul Raza mind, where they extract the finest turquoise in the world, they give one day’s taking a hear to the Shine of Imam Reza.
+At the famous Albul Raza mine, where they extract the finest turquoise in the world, they give one day’s taking a year to the Shine of Imam Reza.
 One year, on that day, they found the largest ever turquoise stone.
 You can see it hanging in the Shrine today.